MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-requirements.md

 -	Processor: 2 or more virtual processors

 > [!NOTE]
-> Requirements to enable virtual TPM support depend on the VM host type.
-For Hyper-V hosts, Virtualization Based Security must be enabled in BIOS and the OS.
+> Procedures to enable these settings depend on the VM host type.
+For hosts running Hyper-V, the number of processors must be increased from the default setting of one, and Virtualization Based Security must be enabled in BIOS and the OS.
 For more information, see [Enable Windows Defender Credential Guard](/windows/security/identity-protection/credential-guard/credential-guard-manage).

 ## Next steps